cnti-testcatalog/testsuite/README.md

 ## Cloud Native Categories

-The CNF Conformance Test Suite will inspect CNFs for the following characteristics:
+The CNF Test Suite will inspect CNFs for the following characteristics:
 - **Compatibility** - CNFs should work with any Certified Kubernetes product and any CNI-compatible network that meet their functionality requirements.
 - **Statelessness** - The CNF's state should be stored in a custom resource definition or a separate database (e.g. etcd) rather than requiring local storage.
 The CNF should also be resilient to node failure.
 - **Security** - CNF containers should be isolated from one another and the host.